ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common_mapping/mapping.md

 This table is needed to identify how many active subscriptions send us on a month M sent us at least 1 usage ping.
 {% enddocs %}

+{% docs map_subscription_opportunity %}

+ Mapping table for subscriptions to opportunities.
+This incorporates logic from previous processes which is includes taking opportunity-subscription connections from quotes, invoices, and the subscription object itself.
+Based on the created date, term dates, or subscription name, we fill in missing opportunity ids.

+{% enddocs %}